bem-site/bem-method/articles/deps-js-syntax/deps-js-syntax.en.md

 })
 ```

-If elements and modifiers are standalone files on a file system and not mentioned in the incoming BEMJSON file, they must be declared in the same way.
+If elements and modifiers are standalone files on a file structure and not mentioned in the incoming BEMJSON file, they must be declared in the same way.

 ## deps.js syntax